Funding Circle: 2019–present; Since becoming a public company

-2020–present: Shift to institutional lending and profitability
+2020–present: Shift to institutional lending

 On 9 April 2020, Funding Circle temporarily suspended its secondary market for loan parts, citing uncertainty caused by the COVID-19 pandemic as the reason for the suspension.

 On 10 March 2022, Funding Circle announced its permanent exit from peer-to-peer lending, shifting its focus entirely toward institutional commercial lending.
 In July 2024, the company sold its US operations to iBusiness Funding, allowing it to concentrate exclusively on its UK market and products.

 October 2024 saw co-founder Samir Desai step down from the board, marking the departure of the last original founder.
 Lisa Jacobs, who joined Funding Circle in 2012 and became CEO in 2022, continues to lead the company through its ongoing transformation and strategic growth.

-In 2024, Funding Circle reported a profit before tax of £3.4 million, marking the company's return to profitability from the previous year's loss of £9.9 million.
-The company's revenue grew by 23% to £160.1 million, driven by increased revenue in both term loans and new product offerings.
+In 2024, Funding Circle sold its American arm and made job cuts in an attempt to stem losses and aid its poorly-performing share price.